aces/Loris-MRI/docs/scripts_md/MRI.md

   - $seriesUID      : `SeriesUID` of the scan
   - $tarchiveID     : `TarchiveID` of the DICOM archive from which this file is derived
   - $image\_type     : the `image_type` header value of the image
+  - $mriProtocolGroupID : ID of the protocol group used to try to identify the scan.

 ### scan\_type\_id\_to\_text($typeID, $db)